elmunoz42/admin-theme-and-tools/README.md

 # Fountain City Developer Tools Plugin #

-## The purpose of this plugin is to make automatic the availability of certain plugins for the admin user only ##
+## The purpose of this plugin is to streamline the workflow of wp development and to provide wholistic KPI insights for client and dev (by leveraging Google Data Studio integration)##

 ### Status ###